Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Considered the most dangerous roadway in Bulgaria, the gorge is a 7 km ravine with massive towering cliffs.
 The narrow passage was shaped by the River Trigrad millions of years ago.

-This is a magnificent and deep gorge, awe-inspiring, that can only be crossed by car, as there is no hiking trail.
+This magnificent and deep gorge is awe-inspiring, but it can only be crossed by car, as there is no hiking trail.

 However, the driving path tends to be very narrow in some areas, and extra careful driving is needed, especially at the bendiest parts or when it is time for two cars to face the same portion of the road, as sometimes there is not enough space.
 One of the cars needs to back up.